Tesla Model X: Issues with production units

 The Tesla Model X faced criticism in 2016 for issues with the falcon-wing doors, which sometimes did not open or latch properly in some early production units, and the windows, which sometimes did not open or close all the way.
 Tesla addressed these issues with several software updates, and no known issues remained after the 8.0 firmware was released.
 On June 27, 2016, Tesla settled on a lawsuit over usability concerns, accepting that the Model X was rushed to production before it was ready, and by October 2016, Tesla claimed the problems had been reduced by 92%.

 In 2017 Chinese newspaper Xinhua reported that security researchers from Keen Security Lab at Tencent were able to remotely gain control of the Tesla Model X, allowing them to remotely open the car's doors, blink the lights and control their brakes.
 They found zero day vulnerabilities that allowed them to install new firmware.
 The lead researcher for the team said they informed Tesla of the findings and most of the cars were patched by an update one month after Tesla was made aware of issues.

 Recalls

-As of April 2025, Tesla has had four product safety recalls the Model X.
+As of April 2025, Tesla has had thirty-eight product safety recalls of the Model X: